losmateo2/rcfilechecks/README.md

 # rcfilechecks
 This script compares a NetApp 7-mode running networking configuration against what is configured in the systems RC file.
 The script compares both nodes in the HA pair, which it reads in from a file provided at the command line.

-The script checks for the following:
+The script checks for the following:<br>
 Missing IPSpaces on controller<br>
 Extra IPspaces  on controller<br>
 IPspaces with different members between controllers<br>